partofthething/hana-adapter/README.md

 ```

 # License
-The code contained in this repository is covered by the license contained in the [LICENSE}(LICENSE) file.
+The code contained in this directory is covered by the license contained in the [LICENSE](LICENSE) file.
+The code in the `src` directory is covered by it's own [LICENSE](src/LICENSE.md).